A living encyclopedia providing pronunciation and definitions of technical terms, slang, and other magic-speak from the Anno Amagium Universe.

 Focus: A tool (usually but not always enchanted) that is used to focus, reshape, or enhance the effects of a spell.

-Focaline: A restricted alchemical drug used to treat dysviria with moderate potential for addiction and abuse.
+Focaline: [Foh-Cal-In] A restricted alchemical drug used to treat dysviria with moderate potential for addiction and abuse.

-General Patrol: The least prestigious division a Keeper can be assigned to, entailing neighborhood patrols, responding to asfalis calls, and other basic police work.
+General Patrol: The least prestigious division of street work a Keeper can be assigned to, entailing neighborhood patrols, responding to asfalis reports, and other very basic police work.

 Gestures: A standard component of polite speech.
 Hand gestures developed in tandem with emanations, with the former helping the speaker structure their wyrd into the latter.